 Recent onetinleg.com website cover images have been “Sedona, Arizona Junkyard,” the work of west coast digital photographer Chris Dodkin—see more of his work at his website.
 “Forgotten Places,” the work of Bucharest photographer and architect Vlad Eftenie, was likewise used with permission.
 See more of Vlad’s work at his website.
 And a photograph of artist Francis Barraud at work on “Dog looking at and listening to a Phonograph.”
 Barraud decided to rename the painting “His Master’s Voice” and tried to exhibit it at the Royal Academy but was turned down.
 He had no more luck trying to offer it for reproduction in magazines.
 Barraud’s next stop was The Edison Bell Company, a leading manufacturer of cylinder phonographs.
 “Dogs don’t listen to phonographs,” the company said.

-The cover art for Midwife in the Tire Swing (a novel, look for it as an eBook download) is “Strange Revenge,” again by Vlad Eftenie and used with the artist’s permission.
+The cover art for the eBook of Midwife in the Tire Swing is “Strange Revenge,” again by Vlad Eftenie and used with the artist’s permission.

-The period photographs of a foggy, noir New York used as headers are mostly from the New York City Municipal archives, WPA Federal Writers' Project collections.
+The period photographs of noir New York used as headers are mostly from the New York City Municipal archives, WPA Federal Writers' Project collections.

 The quote, “Somewhere, something incredible is waiting to be known,” is the handiwork of Carl Sagan, astronomer (1934-1996).
 Dr. Sagan is reported to have said: “They laughed at Einstein.
 They laughed at the Wright Brothers.
 But they also laughed at Bozo the Clown.”